Tenants

 A company let is when a company takes on a residential tenancy agreement as the tenant, rather than an individual.
 The tenancy will be in the company name.
 The company employee will live in the property as a named occupant.

-The Start Of The Tenancy
+The Start Of The Tenancy – Holding Deposit

-Upon receipt of the Holding Deposit the Landlord will have 14 days to enter into a Tenancy Agreement with you, this is before the “Deadline for Agreement” date which is the 15th day after the Holding Deposit was received.
+In accordance with the Tenant Fees Act 2019, upon receipt of the Holding Deposit the Landlord will have 14 days to enter into a Tenancy Agreement with you, this is before the “Deadline for Agreement” date which is the 15th day after the Holding Deposit was received.
 The deadline for agreement can be extended beyond this with your written agreement.

 However the Landlord or their Agent reserves the right to retain the Holding Deposit should any of the following apply;